 Let me share with you how I do it.
 I start it off with, “I can teach you about this all day but unfortunately, we’re running out of time.
 So if you want to know the remaining six steps, pay attention.
 If you want a deep-dive on what I’m teaching, you should come to my live event.
 Right now, I want to invite you to my live event.”

 See what I did there?
 I made a smooth transition into the offer with “the remaining steps.”
-Sometimes it can be awkward to go into an offer when you don’t know how to make the transition but if I were you, this is exactly how I would do it.
+Sometimes it can be awkward to go into an offer when you don’t know how to make the transition but if I were you, this is exactly how I’d do it.

 That’s it for my tips on how to give a killer stage presentation.
 What I want you to do now is to start writing your topics.
 Look for interesting topics for oral presentation.
 Break them down into steps then start designing your personal story.
 Don’t forget to add some case stories between the content.
 Follow these tips to get the results you want and have an effective presentation.